الموسوعة البيطرية الشاملة

 space.
 The base of the heart lies cranial to the elbow.
 The aortic,

-pulmonic and mitral valves are ausculted on the left
+pulmonic and mitral valves are ausculted on the left side

 of the heart.
 Insert your stethoscope deep under the axilla to find the